Internships are great opportunities to build your resume, network, and experience the field. You can find internships in a few different ways:

 Review listerv announcements sent out by the WFCB adviser.
 Any internship/job postings we receive will be sent to the WFCB listserv.
 Email the WFCB staff adviser (email@example.com) if you would like to be added to this listserv.

 The Internship and Career Center posts jobs/internships, and offers assistance in finding jobs/internships.
 The ICC also holds regular workshops to help students become more marketable to employers.
 Visit the ICC's website for more information.
+To view internships and jobs held by previous students, see the ICC's Undergraduate Major Data website.

 The Undergraduate Research Center offers guidance in obtaining research opportunities.
 Consider meeting with an adviser at this center, and see the URC's website for more information.